New York State Fair: Midway

 The Midway features several rides, funhouses, games, and concession stands.
 The 2014 Fair brought the first new midway to the Fair in over 70 years, provided by Wade Shows.
 This change brought new rides, concession stands, and games to the fair.
-Wade Shows offers promotions to Fairgoers such as dollar ride specials and a Mega Pass which can be used by one person for the entire fair's duration.
-In addition to the Midway is the Kiddie Midway which features rides and games for younger fairgoers.
+In addition to the Midway is the Kiddie Midway, which features rides and games for younger fairgoers.
 Approximately 100 rides are located in both the Midway and Kiddie Midway.

 Attractions

 Agriculture

 Agriculture is a large component of New York State, and a big part of the fair as well.
 The fairgrounds host a variety of displays, events, competitions, and attractions that teach fairgoers the importance of agriculture.

 In 2011, the fair had over 14,000 animals entered to be exhibited including horses, dairy cattle, rabbits, and dairy goats.
 In addition to animal entries, 2014 brought in over 10,000 agricultural entries including antique tractors, beverages, Christmas trees, flowers, forage, grain, and 4-H.

 The fair also aims to promote New York-grown products and foods.
 In 2008, the "Pride of New York Marketplace" occupied a permanent structure at the main entrance to the fairgrounds, selling various goods and foods produced in New York state.

 In 2013, the fair brought a new attraction to allow Fairgoers to sample products from vendors in all regions of the state in the "Taste NY" tent.
 Each day, up to a dozen food and beverage vendors would offer samples of their products.